How Hospice Helps Families

 Individuals are eligible to receive hospice care when they have been diagnosed with a terminal illness with a prognosis of six months or less to live if the disease progresses on its normal course.
 When a patient begins hospice care, their needs will be assessed and hospice care visits will begin.

-In addition, hospice care helps families by providing all the medication, medical equipment and medical supplies at no cost to the patient or the family.
+In addition, hospice care helps families by providing all the medication, medical equipment and medical supplies related to their terminal diagnosis at no cost to the patient or the family.
 This allows the family to spend more precious time with their loved one instead of worrying about filling prescriptions or picking up prescriptions.

 Crossroads also takes pride in providing special quality of life programs as another way to help families who have a loved one needing hospice care.
 To learn more about hospice care and how hospice helps families, please call us at 1-888-564-3405.